mattermost/docs/source/administration/config-settings.md

 Prior to compiling your own iOS app, you can test the rest of your setup using the reference implementation of the Mattermost Push Notification Service by entering `https://push-test.mattermost.com` as your **Push Notification Server** and downloading a compiled reference implementation of the Mattermost iOS app from [iTunes](https://itunes.apple.com/us/app/mattermost/id984966508?ls=1&mt=8).

-While this reference implementation is fully functional, it is designed for testing and not recommended for production deployments.
+While this reference implementation is fully functional, it is designed for testing and not recommended for production deployments of more than 50 users.
+If you decide to use the reference implementation day-to-day it is highly recommended you join the [Mattermost Insiders Mailing List](http://mattermost.us11.list-manage.com/subscribe?u=6cdba22349ae374e188e7ab8e&id=2add1c8034) for notice of any changes.

 ### File Settings